Share this Tribute

 She was preceded in death by her husband of 63 years, Kenneth Dale Dixon Sr., grand-daughter Teresa Dixon, and great grand-daughter Briana Dixon; five brothers Alfred McClearn, Charles McClearn, Paul McClearn, George McClearn, and Jimmy McClearn.

-She was a loving mother to her four children; Kim Dixon (Mary), Stacy (Ruben) Martinez, Patricia Middleton (Kevin), and Dale Dixon, Jr. She was also close to her surviving grandchildren; Chad Bolding, Kevin Middleton II, Clint Middleton (Brandy), Rebecca Powell (Eric) and Matthew Martinez (Sydney).
+She was a loving mother to her four children; Kim Dixon (Mary), Stacy (Ruben) Martinez, Patricia Middleton (Kevin), and Dale Dixon, Jr. She was also close to her surviving grandchildren; Chad Bolding, Kevin Middleton II (Chelsea), Clint Middleton (Brandy), Rebecca Powell (Eric) and Matthew Martinez (Sydney).
 In 2016, God blessed her with a precious gift, a granddaughter, Donna Sue Dixon Bunch (Billy).
 She was also blessed with precious great-grandchildren Dalton Middleton, Cameron and Colton Powell, who brought her so much joy and happiness; she was a devoted best friend and sister to Shirley (Gilbert) Esquibel.

-Betty obtained her education in Reliance, Wyoming, before moving to Sonoma, California and marrying Kenneth Dixon.
-Through the years, jobs took her and Kenneth many places including Texas, and Louisana, before settling down in Arkansas.
+Betty obtained her education in Reliance, Wyoming, before moving to Sonoma, California and married Kenneth Dixon.
+Through the years, jobs took her and Kenneth many places including Texas, and Louisiana, before settling down in Arkansas.
 She was a devoted mother and wife.
 She never met a stranger, and always helped and cared for people.
 She made many friends in her 30 years of dedicated service to Welch Motor Company in Pine Bluff.
 She was very active and loved being outdoors working in the yard, or giving special attention to the plants and flowers that she love to grow.
 Her favorite time was visiting her sister Shirley and her husband Gilbert in California once a year and travelling with them in their motorhome.
 She travelled the world with them and enjoyed all the sights as well as spending time with them.

 During her stay at the Highlands of North Little Rock, she competed and won first place in the Senior Olympics dancing and horseshoe contest.
 She was known as Highlands little dancing queen.